jdpoveda/Sandbox-android-app/README.md

 // ****RecyclerViewDiffUtil - Add DiffUtil for a RecyclerView.
 This helps to achieve a better performance avoiding the call of notifyDataSetChanged()

+// ****RecyclerViewGridLayout - RecyclerView with a GridLayout to display a grid of items

 // ****ViewBindingRecyclerView - Use view binding to replace findViewById for RecyclerView (Jetpack ViewBinding)

 // ****Retrofit - Implement retrofit to call endpoints and get the data